-Tumor cells engineer acidity to drive cell invasionJanuary 25th, 2013 in Cancer /
+Tumor cells engineer acidity to drive cell invasionJanuary 25, 2013 in Medicine & Health / Cancer

 Researchers at Moffitt Cancer Center and colleagues at Wayne State University School of Medicine investigated the acidity in solid tumors to determine if pH levels play a role in cancer cell invasion in surrounding tissues.
 They found that an acidic microenvironment can drive cancer cells to spread and propose that neutralizing pH would inhibit further invasion, providing a therapeutic opportunity to slow the progression of cancers.